Amirk97/IIR_IP_SystemVerilog/README.md

 - [C model verification against the Matlab](#c-model-verification-against-the-matlab)

 ## Deliverables
-- Parameterizable Systemverilog RTL source code for the IP
+- Parameterizable Systemverilog RTL source code for the IIR IP
 - UVM testbench written in Systemverilog compatible with industrial simulation tools
 - A more comprehensive UVM testbench written in Python, compatible with cocotb and open-source simulators
 - Floating-point and bit-exact C model used for functional verification of the algorithm

+- Parameterizable Systemverilog RTL source code for the FIR IP *(currently verification suite isn't available for it, but it can be made available based on demand)

 ## Required Tools
 - In order to run the Systemverilog UVM testbench you will need a simulation tool that fully supports UVM, the provided testbench has been tested with Xcelium and CDNS-UVM-1.1d (24.03-s001) library